techkojie/KeyGuard/KeyGuard/ReadMe.txt

 Always keep your recovery code safe and separate from your main passphrase.Test thoroughly with keyguard_test_mode.py before activating real mode!Made with  for privacy and security
 Open source • No telemetry • No nonsenseFeel free to star, fork, or contribute!
 Issues and suggestions welcome.

+## Known Limitation: Multi-Monitor Setups

+KeyGuard works best with a single monitor or duplicated displays.

+In extended multi-monitor mode:
+- Secondary monitors may remain partially accessible (mouse/keyboard input works).
+- This reduces protection strength.

+Recommendation: Use "Duplicate" mode (Win+P) for strongest security, or disconnect secondary monitors when high security is needed.